The Voyage of the Mimi

 The Voyage of the Mimi is a thirteen-episode American educational television program depicting the crew of the ship Mimi exploring the ocean and taking a census of humpback whales.
 The series aired on PBS (Public Broadcasting Service) and was created by the Bank Street College of Education in 1984 to teach middle-schoolers about science and mathematics in an interesting and interactive way, where every lesson related to real world applications.
-Its budget was 3.65 million dollars.
+Its budget was 3.65 million dollars with 2.65 million dollars provided by the United States Department of Education and an addition 1 million dollars provided by Holt, Rinehart and Winston.

 Each video segment has accompanying student and teacher handouts or worksheets.
 Four software modules are available that covered topics and skills in navigation and map reading, computer literacy and programming, the elements of ecosystems, and the natural environment of whales.

 The series was later released on VHS and as a LaserDisc collection.
 In August 2014, the series was released in digital form via iTunes U.

 Episodes

 Each episode consists of two fifteen-minute segments: the fictional story of the voyage of the Mimi, then an expedition that reveals the science behind the storyline explored in the episode.

 The first segment of each episode follows a serialized tale of scientists taking a census of humpback whales off the coast of Massachusetts.
-Captain Clement Tyler Granville, the owner of the sailboat Mimi is hired by scientist Anne Abrams and her colleague Ramon Rojas to make the census.
+Captain Clement Tyler Granville, the owner of the sailboat Mimi, is hired by scientist Anne Abrams and her colleague Ramon Rojas to make the census.
 Anne's Graduate Research Assistant is Sally Ruth Cochran.
 In addition, the two scientists each invite a high school student (Arthur Spencer and Rachel Fairbanks) to take part in the study.
 Finally, Captain Granville's identically named grandson comes visiting for the summer in order to give his mother a break during her pregnancy.

 Each second segment is a standalone exploration of one of the scientific principles touched on in the serialized tale.
 For example, there is an episode where the plot is about obtaining drinkable water, and over the course of the episode, the viewer is also given lessons about condensation, heat, and the three states of matter.

 In these segments, an actor portraying one of the young people in the series, usually Ben Affleck, Mark Graham, or Mary Tanner, comes out of character and interviews a real, in many cases well-known, scientist about his or her work.
 These scientists include oceanographer Sylvia Earle, geologist Kim Kastens, zoologist Katharine Payne, Greg Watson of the New Alchemy Institute, and physicist Ted Taylor.

 In addition, two actors in the series, Judy Pratt, a deaf student at Gallaudet University, and Peter Marston, a scientist at M.I.T., and real life owner of the Mimi, come out of character in interviews with Mary Tanner and Ben Affleck at their respective workplaces.